Summary of Departmental Requirements

 As the final step in receiving the Ph.D. degree, the student must write and publicly defend a Doctoral Dissertation.
 The dissertation should make a significant contribution to science and contain material worthy of publication.

-At the end of the fifth year the Graduate Programs Manager notifies the student, the Research Advisor and the Department Head that there is one year remaining in which the student is to complete all requirements for the Ph.D. degree.
-A student who is on track to complete the Ph.D. degree on time should make an appointment with the Graduate Programs Manager as early as possible to discuss processes and procedures.
+At the end of the fifth year the Director of Graduate Operations notifies the student, the Research Advisor, and the Department Head that there is one year remaining in which the student is to complete all requirements for the Ph.D. degree.
+A student who is on track to complete the Ph.D. degree on time should make an appointment with the Director of Graduate Operations as early as possible to discuss processes and procedures.

 The student should distribute their completed dissertation to their thesis committee at least 2 weeks in advance of their dissertation defense.